shanselman/TerminalAttractMode/README.md

 # TerminalAttractMode
 Given a Profile and folder name, rotates the background of a Terminal with animated gifs

 This is the greatest PowerShell script ever written, today.
+It uses Chris Ducks' lovely Module https://github.com/gpduck/MSTerminalSettings

 Run it in another tab using the new open source [Windows Terminal](https://www.hanselman.com/blog/YouCanNowDownloadTheNewOpenSourceWindowsTerminal.aspx) and call